-Shirt - White, banded polo with school logo from Schoolbelles.
+Shirt - White, banded polo with school logo from Schoolbelles or Lands End.
 Plain, all white or light blue, traditional, tucked in, sized to fit, clean, pressed look.
-Knit, polo-style shirts, or button-up blouses, long or short sleeved; Oxford button-down collars, long or short-sleeved; Turtleneck or mock turtleneck, long-sleeved.
+Knit, polo-style shirts, or button-up blouses, long or short sleeved; Oxford buttondown collars, long or short-sleeved; Turtleneck or mock turtleneck, long-sleeved.
 Must be tucked into skirt.
 (Only white undergarments may be worn.)

-Skirt - Box pleated or pleated skirt from Schoolbelles, must be no more than 2" above the knee or 1" below the knee.
+Skirt - Box pleated or pleated skirt from Schoolbelles or Lands End, must be no more than 2" above the knee or 1" below the knee.